defano/wyldcard/README.md

 [Buttons](#buttons) | [Fields](#fields) | [Menus](#menus) | [HyperCard](#hypercard-properties)

 A property is a HyperTalk-addressable attribute that determines how a part looks, feels, and reacts to user interaction.
-Properties in HyperTalk Java are "first-class" containers that can be read or written in whole or by chunk using the `set`, `get`, or `put` commands.
+Properties in HyperTalk Java are _first class_ containers that can be read or written in whole or by chunk using the `set`, `get`, or `put` commands.

 For example,